 10 Intriguing Benefits of Not Talking To Your Ex Anymore

 1. Stop The Bleeding Caused By the Break Up.

 It hurts like hell when your ex boyfriend breaks up with you.
 Heck, it’s painful as heck even if you initiate the break up.
-However it all went down, chances are you and your boyfriend’s nerves are shot, that emotions are on edge, and if there isn’t some relief soon, what is left of the relationship is going to implode.
+However it all went down, chances are you and your boyfriend’s nerves are shot.
+Your emotions are probably on edge and if there isn’t some relief soon, what is left of the relationship is likely to implode.
 So Radio Silence is like a circuit breaker.
 You are kicking off the communications and creating some space so you and your boyfriend can breathe on your own again.

 2. Implementing Radio Silence Helps Your Ex Boyfriend Experience Some Healing.